Go to our other sites

 Find out how to become a Cambridge school

 Cambridge Outlook magazine

 Keep up to date with news from Cambridge and its schools around the world.

-Learners following the Cambridge O Level Computer Science syllabus develop their understanding of the main principles of problem solving using computers.
-They can apply their understanding to develop computer-based solutions to problems using algorithms and a high-level programming language.
-Learners also develop a range of technical skills, as well as being able to effectively test and evaluate computing solutions.
+Cambridge O Level Computer Science helps learners develop an interest in computational thinking and an understanding of the principles of problem-solving using computers.
+They apply this understanding to create computer-based solutions to problems using algorithms and a high-level programming language.
+Learners also develop a range of technical skills, and the ability to effectively test and evaluate computing solutions.

 The syllabus year refers to the year in which the examination will be taken.

 We revise our qualifications regularly to make sure that they continue to meet the needs of learners, schools and higher education institutions around the world and reflect current thinking.
 Please see the 2023-2025 syllabus document for full details on the changes.

 The updated syllabus is for examination from June 2023 onwards.
 Please see the 2023-2025 syllabus for full details.